mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Big project, this... blockade," thi asked while starting a square knot.
 "You think any of your people will make it out?"

-"I don't know," she said belaboredly, "Holragi has a far strong military presence.
+"I don't know," she said, her voice belabored.
+"Holragi has a far stronger military presence.
 I don't know what we can do."

 "Eh, those Holragi dogs don't care about their jobs.
 Everyone is enslaved to someone else out there."